 If your sewing machine has the following features, consider making these adjustments for an easier time.
 Slow the speed setting down all the way.
 Set the needle to end in the down position.
 Reduce the stitch width to approximately 1.8 millimeters.

-With the ring facing up, start sewing about half an inch from the edge.
+With the ring facing up, start sewing about half an inch from the end, using a 1/4″ seam.
 Backstitch off the edge, and then continue sewing.
 We are using a bladeless quarter inch foot in this photo and it’s proven to be our favorite foot for curved piecing.

 Gently manipulate the fabric while sewing so the ring and melon edges are perfectly aligned as they go under the foot.
 Don’t be alarmed if the seam allowances in the ring poke out, it’s all part of the fabric shifting and finding its way in this curved seam.